ligolang/ligo/gitlab-pages/docs/advanced/first-contract.md

 ## Dry-running a Contract

-Testing a contract can be quite easy if we utilize LIGO's built-in dry run feature.
+Testing a contract can be quite easy if we utilise LIGO's built-in dry run feature.
 Dry-run works by simulating the main function execution, as if it were deployed on a real chain.
 You need to provide the
 following: